khaors/geocompr/main.md

 The new value is the distance-weighted average of the values from these four cells, i.e., the closer the input cell is to the center of the output cell, the stronger is its weight.

 <!-- I am not really sure what the following note wants to tell the reader. -->
-\BeginKnitrBlock{rmdnote}<div class="rmdnote">All the grid cells in equal-area projections have the same size.
+\BeginKnitrBlock{rmdnote}<div class="rmdnote">All the grid cells in equal-area projections have the same size (represent the same area).
 Therefore, these projections are recommended when performing many raster operations, such as distance calculations.</div>\EndKnitrBlock{rmdnote}

 <!-- unclear what is meant -->